-One example of an excellent rucksack/duffle bag is the Transition 100– an impeccably designed, versatile pack with a useful hybrid feature.
+One example of an excellent rucksack/duffle bag is the MONTANE Transition 100 Litre H2O Kit Bag - SS17 - One - Grey– an impeccably designed, versatile pack with a useful hybrid feature.

 The Transition 100 is labeled as a “rugged and versatile holdall”, and this is completely accurate.
-This rucksack is a bit of a hybrid – allowing for regular duffel carry via grab handles as well as a traditional backpack carry with included shoulder straps.
-It is designed to protect and transfer clothing, equipment and any necessary gear for the task at hand.
+This rucksack is a bit of a hybrid – allowing for regular duffel carry via grab handles as well as a traditional backpack carries with included shoulder straps.
+It is designed to protect and transfer clothing, equipment, and any necessary gear for the task at hand.

 The Transition 100 is designed with expeditions and traveling in mind, being equally useful for both activities.
 Montane also recently updated this model with some new features to even further improve the bag’s capabilities.

 Here is a rundown of the basics features you need to know about this bag:

 - Main body made of RAPTOR RS fabric, a lightweight but highly durable material